gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 >**Note:**
 The Geo nodes admin area (**Admin Area > Geo Nodes**) is not used when setting up the secondary servers.
-This is handled by the primary server setup.
+This is handled at the primary server.

 To install a secondary node, you must follow the normal GitLab Enterprise Edition installation, with some extra requirements: